codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why do ducks make great detectives?
-They always quack the case.
+Why are graveyards so noisy?
+Because of all the coffin.

 ## Daily Trivia

-On which computer hardware device is the BIOS chip located?
+Which of these names was an actual codename for a cancelled Microsoft project?
- 1. Hard Disk Drive
+ 1. Neptune
- 2. Central Processing Unit
+ 2. Saturn
- 3. Graphics Processing Unit
+ 3. Pollux
- 4. Motherboard
+ 4. Enceladus

 <details>
   <summary>Answer</summary>
-  Motherboard
+  Neptune
 </details>